-Zimbabwe court to hear opposition party’s election challenge
+Zimbabwe court hears opposition party’s election challenge

 Chamisa’s challenge claims the electoral commission bumped up Mnangagwa’s figures through double counts and the creation of “ghost” polling stations.
 It also alleges that some polling stations recorded more voters than those registered to vote.

-Mnangagwa and the electoral commission argue the application should be dismissed on a technicality, because it was filed too late and that papers were not properly served on respondents.
+Mnangagwa and the electoral commission argue the application should be dismissed on a technicality, saying it was filed too late and that papers were not properly served on respondents.

 In his affidavit, Mnangagwa argues the court should not hear Chamisa’a application because he “scandalized” the court by claiming during political rallies that the judiciary was biased toward the ruling party, ZANU-PF.
 Mnangagwa accuses Chamisa of making “illusionary promises” to voters during campaign.

-The case will be televised live by the state broadcaster, the Zimbabwe Broadcasting Corporation, but the courts have ruled that the proceedings cannot be livestreamed on social media.
-Journalists and other people accredited by the court will follow proceedings from a giant television screen on the court premises, but they are not permitted to carry mobile phones or laptops, preventing them from filing during the case.
+The case was being televised live by the state broadcaster, the Zimbabwe Broadcasting Corporation, but the courts ruled that the proceedings could not be livestreamed on social media.
+Journalists and other people accredited by the court were following proceedings from a giant television screen on the court premises, but they were not permitted to carry mobile phones or laptops, preventing them from filing during the case.

 This is not the first time the opposition has challenged election results in court.
 Following the 2013 presidential election, then main opposition leader Morgan Tsvangirai filed a challenge before the court.
 He later withdrew the challenge claiming he would not get a fair hearing.
 The court declined his withdrawal and proceeded to rule on the case on favor of Mugabe.